saloni0318/AI-Hybrid-Travel-Assistant/README.md

 # 🌍 AI Hybrid Travel Assistant

-An intelligent travel assistant that combines vector search, graph databases, and large language models to deliver personalized and context-aware travel recommendations.
+An AI-powered travel assistant that combines **vector search (Pinecone)**, **graph databases (Neo4j)**, and **large language models** to generate intelligent, context-aware travel recommendations.

 ---

 ## 🚀 Overview

-The **AI Hybrid Travel Assistant** is built to provide smart travel guidance by integrating multiple AI techniques.
-Instead of relying on a single approach, it combines semantic understanding, relationship-based reasoning, and conversational memory to generate accurate and meaningful responses.

-This hybrid design allows the system to understand user intent better and provide more relevant travel suggestions.
+This project implements a **hybrid AI system** that enhances travel planning by combining:

+* Semantic understanding using embeddings
+* Relationship-based insights using graph databases
+* Natural language responses using LLMs
+* Context retention using conversational memory

+The system is capable of answering complex travel queries and supporting multi-turn conversations.

 ---

-## 🧠 Features
+## 🧠 Key Features

-* 🔍 Semantic search using vector embeddings
+* 🔍 Semantic search with embeddings (Hugging Face)
-* 🧩 Graph-based reasoning using relationships
+* 🧩 Graph-based reasoning using Neo4j
-* 💬 Context-aware multi-turn conversations
+* 💬 Context-aware conversations with LangChain memory
-* 🗺️ Personalized travel recommendations
+* 🗺️ Intelligent itinerary and travel suggestions
-* ⚡ Efficient and scalable system design
+* ⚡ Hybrid architecture for better accuracy

 ---